-Every day seems to bring dire news about the increasing spread of a terrible new strain of virus – known as coronavirus COVID-19.
-As this virus spreads globally, how concerned should we be for our safety?
+Every day seems to bring dire news about coronavirus COVID-19.
+As this virus spreads, how concerned should we be for our safety?
 And should we fear transmission of the virus via our food, especially among imported products?
 Based on what we now know, the answer is “no.”

-From its emergence in the food market of Wuhan, China, near the beginning of 2020, the deadly COVID-19 coronavirus has infected more than 60,000 individuals and caused 1,300 deaths, with about 90% of cases in China.
-However, it is estimated that the actual numbers are much higher.
-The rest of the world is nervously monitoring its spread, while the global medical community is working frantically to find both a treatment and a vaccine.
+From its emergence in the food market of Wuhan, China in early 2020, the deadly COVID-19 continues to infect individuals around the world.
+While we all nervously monitor its spread, the global medical community is working frantically to find both a treatment and a vaccine.

 As medical professionals find the answers they seek, Dirt-to-Dinner takes a look at what we already know about the coronavirus.
 What risks do Americans face?
 And what does the consumer need to know about the potential risks of going about daily life?
 Is our food safe?
 The answers we’ve found tell us to be careful – but not to panic when it comes to our food supply.